-State law specifies that before someone may bring an action to recover damages based on medical malpractice, a qualified Glastonbury lawyer or the plaintiff must make a “reasonable inquiry as permitted by the circumstances” to show a “good faith belief” that the plaintiff suffered negligence in the defendant’s treatment or care.
+State law specifies that before someone may bring an action to recover damages based on medical malpractice, the plaintiff must make a “reasonable inquiry as permitted by the circumstances” to show a “good faith belief” that the plaintiff suffered negligence in the defendant’s treatment or care.
 As evidence of that good faith inquiry, the party filing the claim must obtain a signed statement from a “similar health care provider” explaining why there is evidence of malpractice.

 Failure to include this evidence of the inquiry may provide grounds for dismissal of the suit.
 As a practical matter, the injured party must have medical evidence of the malpractice—typically delivered in the form of an expert witness opinion from another healthcare provider—to recover damages.

 However, having to obtain this statement before filing imposes an added burden on the party seeking recovery.
-This makes it even more important to seek prompt legal advice in the wake of suspected medical malpractice.
+This makes it even more important to seek prompt legal advice from a qualified lawyer in Glastonbury in the wake of suspected medical malpractice.

 An attorney could assess whether or not there is a possibility of malpractice and have that determination vetted preliminarily by an expert in the field.
 Additionally, an attorney could investigate a claim property and develop a comprehensive review of the claim.